 However, because of the location of the prostate, the surgery can affect urinary, bowel and sexual functioning.
 While it is very common to experience some urine leakage and erectile dysfunction, most men will regain urinary control and see improvement with sexual function within one year after treatment.

 “I heard my friends complaining about their side effects, and I thought, ‘This is no way to live,’” explains Paul, who decided to research proton therapy after hearing radio commercials about the treatment.

 Proton therapy is a noninvasive alternative to surgery for treating prostate cancer.
 The treatment allows high doses of proton radiation to precisely target just the tumor itself.
 This minimizes damage to the surrounding tissue, including the bladder and rectum, and reduces the urinary complications and impotence more commonly associated with surgery.

-“Proton therapy allows a delicate balance of treating the tumor and preserving healthy tissue by precise targeting that conforms to the shape of the tumor, making it an excellent treatment for prostate cancer,” says Vinai Gondi, MD, radiation oncologist and director of research at Chicago Proton Center.
+“Proton therapy allows a delicate balance of treating the tumor and preserving healthy tissue by precise targeting that conforms to the shape of the tumor, making it an excellent treatment for prostate cancer,” says Vinai Gondi, MD, radiation oncologist and director of research at Northwestern Medicine Proton Center.